Last modified: April 27, 2026

 emit(key, value)

-For our dataset, the mapper will produce:
+For the full dataset, the mapper produces:

 Step 2: Shuffle and Sort Phase